Bazzagibbs/odin-playdate/README.md

 # Odin-Playdate

+!!
+WIP !!
-Up to date with Playdate SDK version 2.6
+Up to date with Playdate SDK version 2.7.6

 Odin-lang API bindings for the [Playdate SDK](https://play.date/dev/), used to develop games for the Playdate handheld game system.